 McGrath and several of his friends were arrested shortly after the brawl broke out, but he reportedly chose to leave the UK rather than face a date in court.
 He made for New York, where he has lived ever since.

 In 2018, UK authorities suddenly filed an extradition request with the US State Department, asking for him to be transferred to their custody.

 McGrath told Magistrate Judge Paul Davison that he was shocked by his arrest, while the judge acknowledged that McGrath clearly did not view himself as a fugitive.

 "On the one hand, Mr. McGrath has apparently been a fugitive from justice for most of his adult life.
 On the other hand, I am told that he attended a wedding in the United Kingdom during the intervening years, which suggests to me that he did not view himself as a fugitive," Davison told the hearing on May 14.

 He agreed to release McGrath on bail after his lawyer highlighted his client's health issues, which are reportedly linked to volunteering at Ground Zero in the aftermath of 9/11.

 The judge warned McGrath not to skip bail.

 "You know, this has been hanging over your head all your life, and you need to get it behind you.
-But really, really bad things will happen to you and your family if you violate the terms of this bond," Davis told McGrath.
+But really, really bad things will happen to you and your family if you violate the terms of this bond," Davison told McGrath.